maximilianspiess/Box-Sizing-Tool/README.md

 ## Current status
 The project hasn’t been finished due to a few problems that occur during operation:
 - The program/board/display stops working after restarting a few times.
 Has to be connected to a PC and flashed again.
 - Not all US sensors return a value.
 Sensor Z (length) normally does, and sensor Y only works when it’s touched (ground connection was checked).
-Sensor X doesn’t return a value or it’s not being displayed for some reason.
 - Sometimes the scale doesn’t calibrate right, and it shows a wrong value, or fluctuates randomly.